vangav/vos_backend/src/com/vangav/backend/images/README.md

 > don't use: this utility's functionality is still incomplete

-> the utility is already implemented in C++ but the porting is still work-in-progress
+> the utility is already implemented in c++ but the porting to java is still work-in-progress